 The preservation of the blocks colours is remarkable as is the bottom corner of the queens gown which flows over the damage at the bottom corner of the block, and the king's ribbons which end thoughtfully at the blocks boarders?
 The carving has clearly gone on to an already damaged block which may have had an earlier purpose.

 Cyril Aldred in his 1973 book Akhenaten and Nefertiti also says of the block that the "back has been worked smooth; a channel with shallow slots at intervals has been cut along the left hand edge."
 Some believe the scene was meant to be inserted with mud into a home shrine, but if this were so the worked back and the channel would be unseen and pointless waste of energy.

 More than 3000 years of wear has been kind to this piece as it is one of the best preserved examples of the period.
-Of the paint condition it must be noted that the wear to it seems selective including under the king's chin but not including the kings chin.
-The loss of colour to the queens crown appears to be the result of carefull sanding which has left horizontal scratches exclusively on the blue crown but not on the area surrounding the crown.
+Of the paint condition it must be noted that the wear to it seems selective including under the king's chin, but not including the kings chin.
+The loss of color to the queens crown appears to be the result of careful sanding which has left horizontal scratches exclusively on the blue crown but not on the area surrounding the crown.

 The excellent preservation has been suggested to be because it laid in a house (R 45), and became buried in sand at Tell el Amarna where it is said to have been discovered in 1899.
 To my knowledge there is no proof of it's discovery just an appropriate story.

-Interesting enough that there are two more identical scenes in the famous Mansoor collection (listed on their website as # 37, 38), only in raised relief and without colour.
-The largest of the three, number 38 in the Mansoor collection is 13" tall.
+Interesting enough that there are two more identical scenes in the famous Mansoor collection (listed on their website as # 37, 38), only in raised relief and without color.
+The largest of the three is number 38 in the Mansoor collection being 13" tall.
 The king on this image is not resting on his stick but actually falling over on to the queen who seems to be pulling back to get out of his way.

 Certainly there are trust issues between these two.